 5 Ways To Help Your Children Cope With LonelinessIf your children are feeling lonely these days, try one of these ideas to help them deal with this difficult time.
 We are all looking forward to returning to “normal” routines as soon as possible, but in the meantime, there are many ways parents can help their children cope with life during a pandemic.

 Loneliness can present itself in many ways, depending on the age and personality of your children.
-For infants and babies, they may become more clingy to caregivers and cautious when confronted with strangers.
+For infants and babies, they may become more clingy to caregivers and cautious when confronted with strangers or even other kids.
 With lack of a social life, they might cling to stuffed animals, dolls, or pets for companionship.
 For preschool-aged children, loneliness might appear through imaginative play.
 Listen as your child plays with her stuffed animals or other toys.
 Does she mention not seeing friends?
 Does she come up with an imaginary friend to play with?
 Does she talk to her toys and pretend like they are playing with her?
 Young children might also complain of missing important people in their lives: their friends, their grandparents, their cousins, or their teachers and caregivers.

 Mood changes can often be a clear sign of loneliness as well.
 Young children might experience sleep changes and experience aches and pains.
-Older children might change sleeping and eating habits, as well as become more short-tempered, anxious, or rude.
+Older kids might change sleeping and eating habits, as well as become more short-tempered, anxious, or rude.